-- September 15 to October 15 is National Hispanic Heritage Month.
+- September 15 to October 15: National Hispanic Heritage Month.

-- October is Lesbian, Gay, Bisexual and Transgender Pride Month on College campuses and coincides with National Coming Out Day on October 11.
+- October: Lesbian, Gay, Bisexual and Transgender Pride Month on College campuses and coincides with National Coming Out Day on October 11.

-- May is designated as Asian American and Pacific Islanders Month.
+- May: Asian American and Pacific Islanders Month.